ChrisPritchard/Xelmish/README.md

 **Update Update Update**: the project and its samples are now .NET 6, along with a MonoGame version bump.

+**Update Update Update Update**: the project and its samples are now .NET 68, along with a MonoGame version bump.

 ## Simple Example of Usage

 The simplest usage of Xelmish is shown in the first sample, [xelmish-first](./samples/xelmish-first/Program.fs).
 This sample renders a square to the screen, and allows you to move and resize it with key presses.
 It doesnt have any loaded assets like textures, fonts or sound, and therefore also doesn't require the monogame content pipeline.
 Nice and simple.